 Teach in a variety of school settings.
 Placements take students to a variety of K-12 schools that utilize various approaches to dance as a performing art and academic discipline.
 Experiences include learning how to integrate other subjects into dance teaching, using dance to support learning in other subject areas, teaching dance as a discrete discipline, and designing and managing productions in elementary, middle, and high school environments.

 Work with a diverse body of students.
 We guarantee practical experience teaching in diverse environments.
 Beyond-the-classroom learning and field placements are designed to ensure that our students have opportunities to work with K-12 students from a variety of backgrounds, abilities, and districts to ensure that they will be prepared for challenges and opportunities in any work environment they may encounter once they enter the field.

 While most students who pursue the B.A. in Dance with K-12 Teacher Certification are teaching in public school dance programs, some students choose to pursue further study and other career paths related to dance performance and education.
 Again, students must meet University of South Carolina undergraduate admission requirements and academic standards.
 For information on these requirements, visit www.sc.edu/admissions.

 The Dance Minor requires (18) hours of study.
 Auditions are not required for prospective dance minors.
-All dance minors must complete the level I ballet and contemporary coursework before requesting approval to enroll in level II and III courses.
+All dance minors must complete the level I ballet and contemporary coursework before requesting approval to enroll in higher level dance technique courses.